Eligibility Requirements

 What should be included in the cover page?

-The cover page should only include the following elements:
+The cover page must follow the template and include the following elements:

-• year of first faculty or industry-affiliated appointment (must be 2008 or earlier); applicant title and organization;
+- Principal Investigator’s year of first full-time appointment (must be 2011 or earlier);

-It should not be formatted as a cover letter and does not count towards the 5-page limit of the applicant summary and statement.
+It should not be formatted as a cover letter and does not count towards the 5-page limit of the project proposal.

-As this is the first year of the program, examples and templates aren’t available.
-Applicant summaries and statements should be formatted in Times New Roman, 11-point font with margins of at least 0.5”.
+Proposals should be formatted in Times New Roman 11-point font with margins of at least 0.5”.

 Where do we submit a budget?

-Detailed budgets are not required, but applicants should explain how the funding would be used, e.g., for equipment, personnel or other expenses in their 5-page statement.
+Detailed budgets are not required, but applicants should explain how the funding would be used, e.g., for equipment, personnel or other expenses (with approximate amounts for each major category) in their 5-page proposal.
+Applicants should demonstrate to reviewers that use of the prize funding aligns well with your goal of maximizing the impact of your idea.

-May we submit an NIH Biosketch for the Biographical Summary?
+May we submit an NIH/NSF Biosketch for the Biographical Summary?

-Yes, applicants may submit NIH biosketches for the Principal Investigator, provided they are limited to 3 pages.
-Additional key team members may also submit bios (not to exceed one page each).
+Yes, applicants may submit NIH/NSF Biosketches for the Principal Investigator in lieu of the three-page biographical summary.
+The three-page limit does not apply to the NIH/NSF Biosketch.
+Co-recipient(s) and key team members may also submit bios (not to exceed one page each).

 May we submit a letter of recommendation?